lyon-fnal/devenv/README.md

 You need to install and configure `docker` on your Mac.
 Go to https://www.docker.com/products/docker-desktop and click on "Download Desktop for Mac and Windows".
 Then click on "Download Docker Desktop for Mac".
 If given a choice, choose the "stable" edition and not "edge".
 The latter is a preview version and I've found that to be unstable.
 You can then skip the rest of the tutorial on the web site.

 Docker for Mac is a service that runs on your Mac all the time in order to support and run Docker containers.
 You should see a little "whale" icon in your menu bar.
 Click on that and select `Preferences`.
 I leave the main preferences page as the default.
 Select `File Sharing`.
 This screen shows what top level directories you want to share with docker containers.
-If you plan to run Clion (see below), then you need to add directories to make it look like the following,
+If you plan to run CLion on the Mac as described [here](clion-mac.md), then you need to add directories to make it look like the following,

 ![File Sharing preferences](documentation/filesharing.png)